U.S. immigration agency says it won’t need to furlough employees, but processing could slow ahead of election

 Senior officials at the agency asked Congress for an emergency loan they said they would need to prevent mass furloughs and an even sharper slowdown in the agency’s processing capacity.

-Joseph Edlow, deputy director for policy at USCIS, said in a statement that such steps would no longer be necessary, and that the agency has enough money to get through the end of the fiscal year on Sept.
+Joseph Edlow, deputy director for policy at USCIS, said in a statement that such steps would no longer be necessary and that the agency has enough money to get through the end of the fiscal year on Sept.
 30, using “aggressive spending reduction measures.”

-“However, averting this furlough comes at a severe operational cost that will increase backlogs and wait times across the board, with no guarantee we can avoid future furloughs,” said Edlow, who runs USCIS on a day-to-day basis because President Trump has not appointed or nominated a director.
+“However, averting this furlough comes at a severe operational cost that will increase backlogs and wait times across the board, with no guarantee we can avoid future furloughs,” said Edlow, who runs USCIS on a day-to-day basis as President Trump has not appointed or nominated a director.

 A slowdown or reduction in the pace of citizenship naturalization ceremonies will leave fewer eligible voters ahead of the November election, potentially hurting Democrats, who surveys indicate hold a general advantage among naturalized voters.

-Edlow said in his statement that “naturalization ceremonies will continue” and that the agency would tighten belts elsewhere, by paring down contracts and “other support activities.”
+Edlow said in his statement that “naturalization ceremonies will continue” and that the agency would tighten belts elsewhere by paring down contracts and “other support activities.”

 “Anticipated operational impacts include increased wait times for pending case inquiries with the USCIS Contact Center, longer case processing times, and increased adjudication time for aliens adjusting status or naturalizing,” he said.

-On Sunday, the House of Representatives approved an emergency funding bill for USCIS to keep the agency running, passing the measure with unanimous consent.
+On Sunday, the House of Representatives approved a bill providing emergency funding for USCIS to keep the agency running, passing the measure with unanimous consent.
 The bill’s fate remained uncertain, however, with U.S. senators in recess, leaving the threat of a furlough looming for the agency’s employees and immigrants with pending applications.

-USCIS officials have acknowledged that their initial projected shortfalls were incorrect, and the agency has hundreds of millions of dollars more in its accounts than it anticipated would be available.
+USCIS officials have acknowledged that their initial projected shortfalls were incorrect and that the agency has hundreds of millions of dollars more in its accounts than it expected it would have.

 Doug Rand, a former technology adviser to President Barack Obama who founded an immigration and visa services firm, called the USCIS announcement of averted furloughs “grade A spin.”